 - The UAF: for refugee students and professionals

-The UAF is a foundation that supports refugee students and professionals in their development and integration into the Dutch labor market.
+The UAF is a foundation that supports students and professionals with refugee status in their development and integration into the Dutch labor market.
 They have information, step-by-step plans and courses to guide you step by step through the procedure.
 They help you find language institutes that offer good preparation courses.
-You can also get a mentor who will guide you in the preparation of the medical assessment (professional test). - VBGA: for foreign qualified doctors
+You can also get a mentor who will guide you in the preparation of the professional test. - VBGA: for foreign qualified doctors

-The Association of Foreign Certified Doctors (VBGA) guides and supports foreign qualified doctors in the recognition procedure and during their medical career in the Netherlands.
-The VBGA website provides information for foreign doctors about the procedure and what you can expect.
-There is also information for foreign nurses. - OBUA: for foreign qualified doctors
+The Association of Foreign Certified Doctors (VBGA) guides and supports doctors with diploma's from outside the Netherlands through the recognition procedure and over the course of their medical career here.
+The VBGA website provides information about the procedure and what to expect.
+There is also information for nurses with foreign qualifications. - OBUA: for foreign qualified doctors

 Ed4U is a social organization that is committed to equalize opportunities in the labor market and within education for newcomers in the Netherlands.
-Cursusaanbod – EDU4U - 'Stichting Op Weg Naar Werk: for newcomers and foreign-trained doctors'
+Cursusaanbod – EDU4U - 'Stichting Op Weg Naar Werk

-This foundation supports newcomers and foreign doctors on their way to BIG registration.
-They organize language lessons, preparatory workshops for the medical profession content test, you are assigned a mentor and you can gain work experience in healthcare through them.
+This foundation supports foreign doctors on their way to BIG registration.
+They organize language lessons, preparatory workshops for the professional content test.
+You are assigned a mentor and you can gain work experience in healthcare through them.
 Traject BIG-registratie ‣ OWNW - Website Working and living in the Netherlands

-The website Working and living in the Netherlands provides a lot of practical general information about what you need to know or arrange if you want to work and live in the Netherlands.
+The website Working and living in the Netherlands provides a lot of general practical information about living and working in the Netherlands.

 Many professions have their own professional association.
-Professional associations sometimes also have information on their websites for healthcare providers with a foreign diploma.
-There is also often a telephone number you can call for more information.
+Professional associations sometimes have information on their websites for healthcare providers with a foreign diploma.
+There is often also a telephone number you can call for more information.
 They often know a lot about the Dutch labor market and your profession.
-They can also sometimes tell you something about the differences between the foreign and Dutch training courses for your profession.
+They may also be aware of the differences between the foreign and Dutch training courses for your profession.

 Below you will find an overview of a number of associations.